-Spring cleaning is a top to bottom and room to room cleaning.
+Spring cleaning is a top to bottom and room-to-room cleaning project.

 Don’t know where to start?
-Get our Smart Mom Home Cleaning Checklist.
+Get our ultimate room-by-room spring cleaning checklist – Smart Mom Home Cleaning Checklist.
 This planner includes complete checklists to clean every room in your home.

 Enlist Help from Your Family

 Give your children age-appropriate chores they can complete.
-Even your younger children can do simple chores like wipe down fingerprints off the doors and walls.
+Even your younger children can do simple chores like wiping down fingerprints off the doors and walls.
 Ask your older children to be more involved.

 Mom should not do all the housework.
-Children live in the home, participate in the family fun activities, and they should learn to help with the home cleaning, too.
-When they complain, you can say it’s part of being in the family, you help other family members when needed.
+Children live in the home and participate in the family fun activities, and they should learn to help with home cleaning, too.
+When they complain, you can say it’s part of being in the family, you help other family members when they need you.

 Outsource/Hire Help (if needed)